 An announcement of funding can be presented as a Notice of Funding Opportunity, Annual Program Statement, or Statement of Interest and provides:

 - Anticipated amount of funding for each award

 - All administrative requirements for the application, submission instructions, and contact information.

 - Contact information for any questions.

-In addition to preparing an application, potential grant recipients may also be required to be registered in the System for Award Management (SAM.gov) by obtaining a Unique Entity Identifier (DUNS) number, and NCAGE code.
+In addition to preparing an application, potential grant recipients may also be required to be registered in the System for Award Management (SAM.gov) by obtaining a Unique Entity Identifier number and NCAGE code.
 Each of these registrations is completed online and is free of charge.
+The Unique Entity Identifier is located below the DUNS Number on the entity registration record.
+After April 4, 2022, entities registering in SAM.gov will no longer have to go to Dun & Bradstreet and acquire a DUNS number.
 The purpose of the registrations is to establish an organization’s identify in preparation for receiving funds from the U.S. government.
 Applicants who are applying as individuals, not on behalf of organizations, do not need to complete these registrations.
 The registration process takes time, so starting the process early is recommended.

 Please note: in order to be successful, please pay attention to the following recommendations:

 - Read the solicitation very carefully and make sure you understand all requirements.